 ONE TO ONE OPTIONS

-Obtain advice on the choice of courses available at universities, how and when to apply
+- Obtain advice on the choice of courses available at universities, how and when to apply

-Find out the Diploma grades and/or SAT scores required for your preferred courses and colleges
+- Discuss the Diploma grades and/or SAT scores and other tests required for your preferred courses and colleges

 The Counsellor will write up a report after the session summarising key points discussed and give recommendations for future steps along with courses and institutions to investigate further.